komputing/FaucETH/README.md

 # Dream

-What would be reall nice would be a web3 faucet - if anyone has ideas how to realize it please contact me.
+What would be real nice would be a web3 faucet - if anyone has ideas how to realize it please contact me.
 The problem I cannot overcome is how to validate a captcha without a backend.

-Yea you could use a PoH blockchain like idena or a dapp like Proof of Humanity or brightId - but often you need the faucet to get started with crypto - so there is a hen and a egg problem here.
+Yea you could use a PoH blockchain like idena or a dapp like Proof of Humanity or brightId - but often you need the faucet to get started with crypto - so there is a hen and egg problem here.

 # License